5-Graded simple Lie algebras, structurable algebras, and Kantor pairs: 5-Graded simple Lie algebras

 \begin{theorem} Let $\LL$ be a central simple $5$\dash graded Lie algebra over an algebraically closed field $k$ of characteristic different from $2,3$, such that $\LL\neq\LL_0$.
-Then $\LL$ is a classical simple (Chevalley) Lie algebra. \end{theorem} \begin{proof} If $\Char k\neq 5$, then $\LL$ is a Chevalley Lie algebra by Remark~\ref{rem:algebraic} combined with Theorem~\ref{thm:Che-alg}.
+Then $\LL$ is a simple Lie algebra of Chevalley type. \end{theorem} \begin{proof} If $\Char k\neq 5$, then $\LL$ is a Chevalley Lie algebra by Remark~\ref{rem:algebraic} combined with Theorem~\ref{thm:Che-alg}.
 Assume $\Char k=5$.
 According to the Block--Wilson--Premet--Strade classification theorem~\cite{Strade-bookI}, it is enough to check that $\LL$ is not of Cartan or Melikian type.

 Assume first that $\LL$ is a simple Lie algebra of Cartan type~\cite[Definition 4.2.4]{Strade-bookI}.
 Let $\LL=\LL_{(-r)}\supseteq\ldots\supseteq\LL_{(s)}$ be a standard filtration of $\LL$.
 By~\cite[Theorem 4.2.7 (3)]{Strade-bookI} the standard filtration is invariant under all automorphisms of $\LL$.
 In particular, it is invariant under the grading torus $\mathbf{S}$ of the $5$-grading.
 Let